uniquehash/ReviewSheets/distributed_systems/aws_certified_cloud_practicioner.md

     * you can apply roles to EC2 instances at any time
     * roles are universal
         * no need to specify regions or az

+* what are the basics of RDS (Relational Data Service)?
+    * multi-az
+        * disaster recovery and fail over
+    * read replicas
+        * for performance

+* what are the basics of dynamoDB?
+    * used for non relational databases or for autoscaling on the fly

+* what are the basics of redshift?
+    * used for business intelligence or data warehousing